 Please pay attention to the following points:

-Firstly, the conjectural nature of narrations, with the exception of the Mutawatir narrations, is not merely the thought of “Mansoor Hashemi Khorasani”, but is the general thought of most of the Muslim scholars from all Islamic sects, with the exception of a group from Salafis, and this is a clear and conscientious fact, to such an extent that according to some Muslim scholars such as Nawawi (Died 766 AH), in Sharh Sahih Muslim, "denying it is nothing but obtuseness against the tangible"; because Wahid narrations are naturally in a way that wrongness, distortion and falsehood are possible in them, and with the existence of these possibilities, certainty about their issuance will not be gained.
+Firstly, the fact that Hadiths are conjectural, with the exception of mutawatir Hadiths, is not just “the opinion of Mansoor Hashemi Khorasani”, rather it is the general opinion of Muslim scholars from all Islamic sects except for a group of Salafis, and this is an obvious fact perceived by common sense, to the extent that according to some Muslim scholars such as al-Nawawi (d.
+676 AH) in Sharh Sahih Muslim, «ليس إنكاره إلا مكابرة للحسّ» which means, “denying it is nothing but obstinacy against the perceptible"; because wahid Hadiths are such that there is the possibility of mistake, distortion and lying in them, and naturally, with this possibility, they do not lead to certainty.

-Fourthly, his Excellency Mansoor Hashemi Khorasani does not consider Ijtihad adequate in the sense of inferring the verdict from conjectural evidences and this is clearly based on the inadequacy of conjecture in Islam; because when conjecture is not sufficient in Islam, it does not matter whether its origin is imitation or Ijtihād, but its origin anything it be, is not enough, and it is clearer than it ever needs to be explained.
+Fourthly, Mansoor Hashemi Khorasani does not consider ijtihad in the sense of deducing religious laws from conjectural reasons sufficient, and this is clearly based on the fact that conjecture is not sufficient in Islam; because when conjecture is not sufficient in Islam, it does not matter whether its origin is imitation or ijtihad, rather whatever its origin is, it is not sufficient, and this is too obvious to need clarification.